-After the share price reaches the limit price or stop price set, we will attempt to place the deal in the market.
-However, share prices can change in seconds and if a share price has moved by the time we attempt to place a deal it may not be executed at the price set, or at all.
+After the share price reaches the limit price or stop price set, we will attempt to place the order in the market.
+However, share prices can change in seconds and if a share price has moved by the time we attempt to place an order it may not be executed at the price set, or at all.